vendelieu/telegram-bot/README.md

 ### Configuration

-The library has very flexible customization options, \
+The library has very flexible customization options, \, and there are different options to configure through external sources.
-and the ability to configure from the environment variables out of the box is also provided.

 You can read more in a [Bot configuration](https://github.com/vendelieu/telegram-bot/wiki/Bot-configuration) article.